ww44ss/okcupid/okcupid_exploratory.md

 ##How many more men than women use OkCupid?

 This is a key question for any dating site.
-For instance in the [coverage of the Ashley Madison hack](http://www.businessinsider.com/ashley-madison-almost-no-women-2015-8) it was widely reported many more men than women used the site.
+For instance [coverage of the Ashley Madison hack](http://www.businessinsider.com/ashley-madison-almost-no-women-2015-8) it reported many more men than women used the site.
 How many more men than women use OkCupid?

 ```r